mPowering/django-orb/docs/manage/tasks/collections.rst

 * Go to the ORB admin pages
 * Under the ORB section select 'Collections'
 * Either click to edit an existing collection, or click to 'Add Collection'
-* Enter a title and description and then save
+* Enter a title/description/logo and then save

 Now to add/edit the resources in the collection: